 Looking within yourself and asking what you really want is also a great way to avoid damaging feelings such as the need to look good and to “win” the argument.

-My Note: being honest and building rapport is such a choice.
-You can both build rapport in conversations and be honest.
+Being honest and building rapport is such a choice.
+You can both build rapport in conversations and be honest (check out this analysis of Gary Vaynerchuk).

 Chapter 4: Learn to Look